grafana/grafana/docs/sources/explore/trace-integration.md

 - **Operation name -** Name of the operation that this span represents.
 - **Span duration bar -** Visual representation of the operation duration within the trace.

-Clicking anywhere on the span row shows span details.
+Click anywhere on the span row to reveal span details.

 {{< figure src="/media/docs/tempo/screenshot-grafana-trace-view-timeline.png" class="docs-image--no-shadow" max-width= "900px"  caption="Trace view timeline" >}}